 Referral via your doctor.

-Self-referral is possible or referral can be made via your doctor.
+Referral must be made via your doctor.

 Need help to stop smoking?
 Book an appointment for smoking cessation clinic run by qualified staff.